 Latency - measured in milliseconds (ms) - is how long a mobile network takes to respond to a request before it even starts properly transferring data.
 On 4G networks latency is often around 30-50ms, but on 5G it could get as low as 1ms – though don’t expect that initially.

-We don’t have much information on O2’s 5G latency, but 2021 data from Ookla suggests that it’s 31ms, so likely lower than 4G latency but not by as much as we’d hope to eventually see.
+We don’t have much information on O2’s 5G latency, but 2023 data from Speedtest suggests that its median 5G latency is 33ms, so likely lower than 4G latency but not by as much as we’d hope to eventually see.

 Still, even this improvement will benefit all sorts of things, including online gaming, loading streamed videos, and excitingly could also help allow for new use cases.